Border Patrol agent who led immigration crackdown in Los Angeles arrives in Chicago

 Trump again floats National Guard troops in Chicago

-For weeks, President Donald Trump has promised — with threats of apocalyptic force — that Chicago would see a surge in immigration enforcement and National Guard troops over the repeated objections of local leaders and residents.
-Immigration advocates and Illinois lawmakers said there has been an uptick in immigration enforcement agents in recent days as Trump targets Democratic strongholds.
+For weeks, President Donald Trump has promised — with threats of apocalyptic force — that Chicago would see a surge in immigration enforcement and National Guard troops over the objections of local leaders and residents.
+Immigrant rights activists and Illinois lawmakers have noted a recent uptick in immigration enforcement agents as Trump targets Democratic strongholds.

 However, Trump has seesawed on sending a military deployment to Chicago.
-After saying he would focus on other cities, Trump again said Tuesday that Chicago would see a deployment soon.
+After saying he'd focus on other cities, Trump said Tuesday that Chicago would see a deployment soon.

-Illinois Gov. JB Pritzker, a Democrat and frequent Trump critic, dismissed the Republican president's latest statements on a military intervention.
+Illinois Gov. JB Pritzker, a Democrat and frequent Trump critic who has objected to any federal intervention, dismissed the Republican president's latest statements about Chicago.

 “It's hard to believe anything he says,” Pritzker told reporters.

-Neither the focus nor size of the Border Patrol operation that Bovino referenced Tuesday was immediately clear.
-Officials did not answer questions about the scope of immigration enforcement in Chicago.
+Officials did not answer questions about the focus or size of immigration enforcement in Chicago.
 Neither did a spokesman for a military base outside Chicago that has agreed to provide limited logistical support to federal agents.

 “Teams have spread across Chicago to go after targets,” Bovino told The Associated Press.